 a) DLDelay_gNBDU_Cell.

 b) This KPI describes the average packet transmission delay through the gNB-DU part to the UE.
 It is used to evaluate delay performance of gNB-DU in downlink.
 It is the average packets delay time from arrival of an RLC SDU at the RLC ingress F1-U termination until the last part of an RLC SDU packet was received by the UE according to received HARQ feedback information for UM mode or until the last part of an RLC SDU packet was received by the UE according to received RLC ACK for AM mode.
 It is a Time interval (0.1 ms).
 The KPI type is MEAN.
-This KPI can optionally be split into KPIs per QoS level (mapped 5QI or QCI in NR option 3) and per S-NSSAI.
+This KPI can optionally be split into KPIs per QoS level (mapped 5QI or QCI in EN-DC architecture) and per S-NSSAI.

 c) Below is the equation for average DL delay in gNB-DU for a NRCellDU: